-16 CODE OF CONDUCT AND JUDICIARY PROCESS
+15 CODE OF CONDUCT AND JUDICIARY PROCESS

-16.1 Rules of the Code
+15.1 Rules of the Code

-- 16.1.1 Participants must not indulge in "unacceptable behaviour" on any part of a cricket ground, (including the field of play clubrooms, changing rooms and their immediate surrounds) towards either a person involved in the same match or adjacent match, or a general member of the public.
-Without limiting the generality of the term, examples follow: - Assault or attempt to assault, either verbally or physically, an Umpire. - Abuse an Umpire, eg. dispute a decision or react in a provocative/disapproving manner. - Crude or abusive language or engage in conduct detrimental to the spirit of the game. - Crude or abusive gestures. - Assault, attempt to assault or abuse, either verbally or physically, another player. - Assault, attempt to assault or abuse, either verbally or physically, a spectator. - 16.1.2 A breach of the code can be applied to any affiliated school/club member, whether on the field of play or as a by-stander, including across social media either before, during or after a game. - 16.1.3 Players or officials (unless authorised by the DA or CA) must not make any public announcement or media comment or engage in any act, omission or conduct prejudicial to the interests of cricket or which may bring the game, the DA/CA or any player or group of players into disrepute.
+- 15.1.1 Participants must not indulge in "unacceptable behaviour" on any part of a cricket ground, (including the field of play clubrooms, changing rooms and their immediate surrounds) towards either a person involved in the same match or adjacent match, or a general member of the public.
+Without limiting the generality of the term, examples follow: - Abuse or assault or attempt to assault, either verbally or physically, an Umpire. - Crude or abusive language/gestures. - Engage in conduct detrimental to the spirit of the game. - Assault, attempt to assault or abuse, either verbally or physically, another player/team official, match official or spectator/ member of public. - 15.1.2 A breach of the code can be applied to any affiliated school/club member, whether on the field of play or as a by-stander, including across social media either before, during or after a game. - 15.1.3 Players, team officials, club officials or match officials (unless authorised by the DA or CA) must not make any public announcement or media comment or engage in any act, omission or conduct prejudicial to the interests of cricket or which may bring the game, the DA/CA or any player or group of players into disrepute.

-16.1.3.1 'Team Official' includes any team manager/coach appointed or any other person holding an official position within cricket or the club/team.
+15.1.3.1 'Team Official' includes any team manager/coach appointed or any other person holding an official position within cricket or the club/team.